elixir-cloud-aai/landing-page/README.md

 integration][res-notion-link-integration] to the to the duplicated page in your account.

-For Google Analytics support, you will also need to create a Google Analytics account, property and data stream, and note down the measurement ("G-") ID as described [here][res-google-analytics-docs] (for setting up data collection, follow the instructions to 'Find your "G-" ID' at the bottom of the page).
+Optionally, for Google Analytics support, you will also need to create a Google Analytics account, property and data stream, and note down the measurement ("G-") ID as described [here][res-google-analytics-docs] (for setting up data collection, follow the instructions to 'Find your "G-" ID' at the bottom of the page).

 Create a file `.env.local` in the repository's root directory with the following command (don't forget to replace the values with your own ones):